splatlab/vqf/README.md

  items in a data set.
 The VQF is based on Robin Hood hashing, like the quotient filter, but uses power-of-two-choices hashing to reduce the variance of runs, and thus offers consistent, high throughput across load factors.
- Power-of-two-choices hashing also makes it more amenable to concurrent updates,
+ Power-of-two-choices hashing also makes it more amenable to concurrent updates.

 API
 --------